tillbiskup/labinform-datasafe/docs/roadmap.rst

 * Backend worker updating a database with LOIs and corresponding checksums for easy checking of already existing datasets

 * Move all exceptions to own module, and ensure all exceptions to issue messages.

-* Handle proper cross-boundary transfer of exceptions between server and client (probably only necessary once the transfer layer is implemented).

 Todos